Wait, ICVD is updating again?

 Are there any topics you need help with?

 Absolutely.
 If you see a section with information missing, pass it along.
 Maybe it's something we didn't cover in enough detail (and you can show what we missed with a referenced source, which is extra helpful), or maybe there's a page we haven't written yet (since we're constantly writing new content for the site, and then finding new things to cover, and then writing new articles for that... and on... and on...).
 If you want to contribute please do!
 Contact us with what you've got and we'll work to get it up on the site.

 And on that topic, yes, there are still sections we haven't even gotten around to covering.
-Eventually we'll probably launch a "Locations" section for the site, covering the various levels and areas of the games (we used to have something like that on the old site and it's on our eventual list for this site as well).
-We also, one day, really want to cover the music of the series, giving reviews and information for the tracks and soundtracks of the series.
-One day, perhaps, and if you have ideas for these sections, get in touch with us.
+Eventually we'll add more content to the Arsenal and Locations sections of the site, and, one day, we really want to cover the music of the series, giving reviews and information for the tracks and soundtracks of the series.
+If you have ideas for these sections, get in touch with us.